 5. Plan for Philanthropic Gifts

 Charities, universities, and other institutions depend mainly on donated funds.
-If you feel compelled to contribute to a specific cause, your BD Financial Concepts advisor can help guide you in setting up a family foundation or charitable trust during your estate planning session that can secure the legacy as you wish to leave.
+If you feel compelled to contribute to a specific cause, your BD Financial Concepts advisor can work with you to help guide you in setting up a family foundation or charitable trust during your estate planning session that can secure the legacy as you wish to leave.

-Serving clients throughout Central Florida with proven strategies and trusted relations, BD Financial Concepts offers personalized estate planning for every stage of life.
+Serving clients throughout Central Florida with time-tested strategies and trusted relations, BD Financial Concepts offers personalized financial planning for every stage of life.
 For a complimentary consultation, contact us today.